canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

      ☑ : Check that vfork syscall shares the memory between parent and child

 .. warning::
-   Checkbox is delivered for many platforms so be mindful of what you include in the ``src/`` directory, especially if you plan to contribute the test upstream.
-It must be compatible with all architectures we build for, debian packages and snaps.
+   Checkbox is delivered for many platforms (x86, ARM, etc.) so be mindful of what you include in the ``src/`` directory, especially if you plan to contribute the test upstream.
+It must be compatible with all architectures we build for, Debian packages and snaps.

 .. note::